What is OpenMediaVault?

-- Followed by create a SSH Certificate under SSH menu by pressing hem ADD button.
+- Followed by creating an SSH Certificate under the SSH menu by pressing the ADD button.

 - Then we need to type a Name for the Certificate and press save to save the settings.

-- After that, we need to navigate to SSL and create a SSL certificate by filling up the details save the settings.
+- After that, we need to navigate to SSL and create an SSL certificate by filling up the details to save the settings.

 - Finally, we need to navigate to General Settings to select our certificates and Enable SSL/TLS connection